PhilipYip1988/python-tutorials/011_classes/readme.md

 ![img_023](./images/img_023.png)

-Each class has an initialisation method ```__init__``` which typically takes in one or more input arguments and uses these alongside, a return statement to return a new instance of the class.
+Each class also has an initialisation method ```__init__``` which typically takes in one or more input arguments and uses these alongside, a return statement to return a new instance of the class.
+This iniitialisation method can be thought of as a constructor function which builds a physical object from a blueprint:

 ![img_025](./images/img_025.png)